ship-public/ship-semaphore/README.md

 For each Workflow / Pipeline you wish to monitor you need to set up **Webhook Notifications** .
 Semaphore doesn't allow defining these globally for an organization, so you need to do this per project.

-Semaphore CI offers multiple ways of defining webhooks, all of which are described [in their documentation](https://docs.semaphoreci.com/essentials/webhook-notifications/) .
+Semaphore offers multiple ways of defining webhooks, all of which are described [in their documentation](https://docs.semaphoreci.com/essentials/webhook-notifications/) .
 Ship supports all types of notification that Semaphore will send.